-The scheme saw 500m of road raised by up to 1.2 metres in just five months so that it can stay open even in the event of flooding on the same scale as the winter of 2013/14.
-Most of Muchelney escaped the severe flooding that affected Somerset but, the village was cut-off for around ten weeks when all four of the roads into the village were submerged.
+The scheme saw 500 metres of road raised by up to 1.2 metres in just five months so that it can stay open even in the event of flooding on the same scale as the winter of 2013-14.
+Most of Muchelney escaped the severe flooding that affected Somerset but the village was cut-off for around ten weeks when all four of the roads into the village were submerged.

 Somerset County Council is the only local authority shortlisted for the Construction and Engineering Project of the Year Award, competing against private sector organisations for the award that will be presented at a ceremony in Westminster on 8 October.

 Cllr John Osman, Leader of Somerset County Council and Chair of Somerset Rivers Authority, said: “I am delighted that this scheme, which is an integral part of the multi-agency 20 Year Flood Action Plan, has been nominated for another high-profile award.